goodreasonai/abbey/README.md

 ### Text-to-Speech Models (TTS)

 Text to speech models are configured under `tts` in `settings.yml`.
 You can specify tts models from any provider you wish to support, plus a default.
 TTS models are totally optional.
+Remember to configure the relevant provider settings as shown above under "Using Integrations".

 ```
 tts: